silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/19_GraphQL/02_working_with_dataobjects/03_permissions.md

 ## DataObject operation permissions

-Any of the operations that come pre-configured for DataObjects are secured by the appropriate `canXXX` permissions by default.
+Any of the operations that come pre-configured for DataObjects are secured by the appropriate permissions by default.
+Please see [Model-Level Permissions](/model/permissions/#model-level-permissions) for more information.

 ### Mutation permssions